Clinical Interaction in Context

 C. Patient agency (paper 5-6).

-Researchers: professor Sarah Nettleton, University of York; professor Christopher Dowrick, University of Liverpool; associate professor Åge Wifstad, UiT; postdoc researcher Huw Grange, UiT, and professor Olaug S. Lian, UiT (project leader and contact person).
+Researchers: professor Sarah Nettleton, University of York; professor Christopher Dowrick, University of Liverpool; associate professor Åge Wifstad, UiT; postdoc researcher Huw Haugland-Grange, UiT, and professor Olaug S. Lian, UiT (project leader and contact person).

 Project affiliation: The Medial Humanities research group, UiT.